connor56576/flappybird---deep-q-learning-/README.md

 visulise (create a matplotlib graph while training to track the average and best rewards, and shows the epsilon decay over time)
 <img width="1906" height="1029" alt="image" src="https://github.com/user-attachments/assets/5a66aff0-c542-4a3c-beeb-0157f6349094" />

-To run, make sure all files are in the same directory and run the agent.py file (I used VS code throughout). module dependancies include pytorch, pygame, numpy, matplotlib.
+To train a model, make sure all files are in the same directory and run the agent.py file (I used VS code throughout).

+To test a trained model, run the eval_flappy.py file, make sure that the model path is the model you want to test.

+module dependancies include pytorch, pygame, numpy, matplotlib.

 Let me know what you think!
 My model achieved a peak score of 22, and was trained for only a few hours.
 Try and see if you can do better!